muralweaver/Monique/README.md

   - [What Kuvha isn't](#what-kuvha-isnt)
   - [Getting started](#getting-started)
   - [Open thank you to open source](#open-thank-you-to-open-source)
+  - [API Doc]

 ## Introduction

-Kuvha is an open-source web application tool to organize the interactions with your loved ones.
-Think of it as a [CRM](https://en.wikipedia.org/wiki/Customer_relationship_management)
+Kuvha is an open-source web application tool to organize the interactions with people you keep in touch with.
+Think of it as a [CRM](https://en.wikipedia.org/wiki/Customer_relationship_management).

 ### Who is it for?